pguse/ics4u-rust/notes/10 - vectors/README.md

 let w = vec![20, 25, 30];
 v.extend(w);
 println!("{:?}", v);
-// w is moved an cannot be used anymore.  it does not exist.
+// w is moved and cannot be used anymore.  it does not exist.
 ```

 produces the output,